 Oracle Database Backup and Recovery User's Guide for more information about performing point-in-time recovery of PDBs

-Part II
+Part II Reference

-Reference

-This part provides reference material to be used in conjunction with the Oracle Data Guard standby database features.
+The following topics provide reference material to be used in conjunction with the Oracle Data Guard standby database features.
 For more detailed reference material, refer to the Oracle Database documentation set.